 - Taken for Granite: He was the only dex holder out of uniform and not holding the Pokédex, which pretty much ruins their guise of being real statues.

 - Take Up My Sword: After Red disappeared, Yellow used his Pikachu and Pokédex.

-- We Can Rule Together: Twice offered to Red from Giovanni in RGB and The Elite Four in Yellow saga.
+- We Can Rule Together: Twice offered to Red from Giovanni in Red and Blue and The Elite Four in Yellow.

-- Worf Had the Flu: Still in bad shape after being frozen by Lorelei, Red has to step down from the Viridian Gym leader's position, and, consequently, was out of action for most of GSC in order to recuperate.
+- Worf Had the Flu: Still in bad shape after being frozen by Lorelei, Red has to step down from the Viridian Gym leader's position, and, consequently, was out of action for most of Gold, Silver, and Crystal in order to recuperate.

 - Worthy Opponent: The top members of Team Rocket (Giovanni, Sabrina, Surge) and The Elite Four (Especially Bruno) consider him this

 - Wouldn't Hit a Girl: As shown in the 1st volume when Misty hits him and he doesn't hit back.